-The CDC estimates that around 50 million Americans suffer from tinnitus.
+The CDC estimates that around 50 million Americans suffer from tinnitus, which can range across a spectrum of mild annoyance to a debilitating and disabling condition.
 Whether your tinnitus is characterized by humming, ringing, static or some other sound, this condition makes it hard to function in daily life.

 Communication is difficult.
 Relaxing becomes a battle to ignore the sound.
-It can induce stress and may contribute to anxiety and depression.
+The constant struggle to manage your tinnitus can induce stress and may contribute to anxiety and depression.
 In some cases, the condition may even be painful.
+Worst of all for many people, it makes sleeping soundly near impossible, since a quiet bedroom can make tinnitus deafening.
+This lack of sleep, either in the form of sleep deprivation or insomnia, can cause many more health problems and start you down a cycle that’s difficult to control.

-But researchers think they may have discovered a new way to relieve many of this burdensome ailment.
+However, researchers think they may have discovered a new way to relieve this burdensome ailment, while at the same time help people get more of the sleep they desperately need.

 Let’s explore what they’ve found.